-We will not usually offer a home where an applicant or a member of their household has a history of anti-social or unacceptable behaviour.
+We will not usually offer a home where an applicant or a member of the household has a history of anti-social or unacceptable behaviour.
 When we consider this we will take into account, the extent of the anti-social behaviour and the impact it had on the local community, the length of time since this behaviour occurred, what has been done to change the behaviour and how they have conducted any subsequent tenancies they have held.
-We will not be able to offer a tenancy unless we have a reasonable belief that an applicant is now able to sustain a tenancy with us without behaving in an anti-social or unacceptable way.
+We will not be able to offer a tenancy unless we have a reasonable belief that an applicant is now able to manage the terms of the tenancy.

-Criminal Offences
+Criminal Offences and Illegal use

-We may not offer a home where an applicant or a member of their household has been convicted of a serious criminal offence that has not been spent or has been charged and is currently awaiting trial - we will undertake a risk assessment to determine whether we are able to offer a home.
+We may not offer a home where an applicant or member of their household has been convicted of an offence that is not classed as spent, or where they are under investigation for an offence.
+Where an investigation is current or where an applicant or household member has been charged and is awaiting trial, we will undertake a risk assessment to determine whether we are able to offer a home.
 We will not be able to offer a home if our risk assessment suggests that there is a threat/risk to other customers, our staff or the community or where there is a risk of further offences which would be a breach of the tenancy.

-Higher earners
+High earners

 We are unlikely to offer someone a home if they can afford to make their own arrangements in the private sector.
 We set a higher earners limit.
 We will usually only offer a home if the household's gross income (before tax) is below this limit.
 Our higher earnings limit will be reviewed periodically.
-If the household income is over these amounts we'll consider whether the applicant/s have sufficient financial resources to meet their own housing need, before deciding whether to offer a home.
-We'll take into account whether a Local Authority would have a duty to the household under homelessness legislation and the other eligibility criteria outlined in this policy.
+If the household income is over these amounts, we'll consider whether the applicant/s have sufficient financial resources to meet their own housing need, before deciding whether to offer a home.
+We'll consider whether a Local Authority would have a duty to the household under homelessness legislation and the other eligibility criteria outlined in this policy.